Non-standard mattresses

 • the mattress will be effective and beneficial for Sam based on the therapist’s advice and the trial.

-The planner assesses Sam’s gel-infused pressure prevention mattress as a reasonable and necessary support approves funding for Sam to buy the mattress.
+The planner assesses the gel-infused pressure prevention mattress as an NDIS support for Sam and approves funding for Sam to buy the mattress.
 The planner also includes funding for mattress delivery and installation.

 For more information, refer to: